Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Numerical experiments

 \subsection{Numerical results}

 In what follows, we conduct numerical experiments based on the data sampling strategy outlined in subsection~\ref{subsec:experiment_design}.
 First, recall from \reffig{flowchart} that the sequential character of the algorithm implies that the primary positioning is carried out independently.
-Hence, the number of secondary polyhedron truncations, i.e.\ the number of truncations applied to $\cutpolyhedron$, constitutes the relevant performance measure.
-We aggregate the number of secondary truncations $N$ for each pair of volume fractions $\brackets{\primaryrefvof,\secondaryrefvof}$ by defining the average over the normals, i.e.
+Hence, the number of secondary polyhedron truncations, i.e., the number of truncations applied to $\cutpolyhedron$, constitutes the relevant performance measure.
+We aggregate the number of secondary truncations $N$ for each pair of volume fractions $\brackets{\primaryrefvof,\secondaryrefvof}$ by defining the average over the normals, i.e.,

 For the interpretation of the results, it is instructive to disaggregate the averaged number of truncations based on the topological classification given in \reffig{degenerate_configurations}, which can be one of the following: \textit{triple}, \textit{fully wetted} or \textit{non-wetted}.
-Recall from \reffig{flowchart} that the degenerated configurations ($\abs{\iprod{\primaryplicnormal}{\secondaryplicnormal}}=1$) are excluded a priori. \begin{note}[Performance impact of input data in practical applications] It is worth noting that the relative incidence of the intersection topologies strongly depends on the input data, i.e.\ on the volume fractions and normals; cf.~\reffig{experiment_topo_coverage}.
-The physical properties of the involved fluid phases induce individual and highly dynamic spectra of configurations: e.g., consider a droplet (secondary) impinging on a structured super-hydrophilic wall (primary) in ambient gas: right before the impingement, there are only non-wetted (cyan) configurations.
+Recall from \reffig{flowchart} that the (anti-)parallel degenerated configurations are treated independently from the non-degenerate cases. \begin{note}[Performance impact of input data in practical applications] It is worth noting that the relative incidence of the intersection topologies strongly depends on the input data, i.e., on the volume fractions and normals; cf.~\reffig{experiment_topo_coverage}.
+The physical properties of the involved fluid phases induce individual and highly dynamic spectra of configurations: e.g., consider a droplet (secondary phase) impinging on a structured super-hydrophilic wall (primary phase) in ambient gas: right before the impingement, there are only non-wetted (cyan) configurations.
 Once the contact line starts to form, the majority of the three-phase cells contains a triple line (green).
-With the wetted area (fully wetted/orange) being of codimension one and the advancing contact line being of codimension two, the ratio quickly shifts towards fully wetted cells.
+With the wetted area and the number of fully wetted cells (blue) being of codimension one and the advancing contact line being of codimension two, the ratio quickly shifts towards fully wetted cells. \\

 In view of an application within a parallelized solver, where the phase boundaries and triple line may comprise several processes, load balancing becomes relevant.
 Thus, it is of paramount importance to ensure a robust performance with respect to the intersection topology. \end{note}